-Newport County goalkeeper Joe Day has kept four clean sheets in the last five fixtures.
+Newport County goalkeeper Joe Day.
 Pic: Getty Images.

 Newport County players left the Rodney Parade pitch accompanied by the Great Escape theme music after their win against Yeovil, while home fans chanted: “We are staying up.”

 But manager Mike Flynn, preparing his team for their Bank Holiday clash with Plymouth Argyle at Home Park, has warned: “It’s not time to bask in happiness yet.”

 County are second from bottom, one point behind Hartlepool United and two off Cheltenham Town.
 Yeovil are now only four points clear of the relegation zone.

 “It’s a huge result and we have now pulled Yeovil right into it as-well,” said Flynn.